dildoran2195/sep11-freedom-project/blog/entry01.md

 ## Tinkerings with Babylon

-#### I tinkered with Babylon a lot and learned so many things about it inclduing what Babylon is, paarmets, positioning, etc., More at [My Tinkerings with Babylon](https://github.com/dildoran2195/sep11-freedom-project/edit/main/tool/learning-log.md).
+#### I tinkered with Babylon a lot and learned so many things about it inclduing what Babylon is, parameters, positioning, etc., More at [My Tinkerings with Babylon](https://github.com/dildoran2195/sep11-freedom-project/edit/main/tool/learning-log.md).

 #### Code below helped me to learn that `light.density` changed how shape is showen, either dark or light and I increased `light.density`. `Diameter` is width and `segmnet` is like size of the shape or height. `sphere.position` is where the shape is located and these were things that I was confused with.